Things you may not know about domestic violence

 In emotional abuse, the abuser constantly humiliates and puts down the victim with insults, threats, control of physical activity, accusations of infidelity, control of economic decisions and social isolation.

 Like 32-year-old Robert of Bradenton, Fla.: “Amy seemed so perfect when we dated.
 Now we have two boys, so I don’t want to leave her.
 But she’s always mad at me.
 She blames me for every little thing that goes wrong.
 She doesn’t even want me to talk to my family.
 I don’t have any friends left; she never let me see them.
 She has to control me.
 And she’s always accusing me of cheating on her.
 I never thought marriage would be like this.”
+To get an advice from a lawyer to help, here is the original source.

 As a counselor at an organization providing help to victims, I helped Robert deal with the tragedy his life had become.